Multi-asset return risk measures: A multi-asset extension of return risk measures

 The assumption of $\mathcal S$ being log-star-shaped is satisfied if $\mathcal{S}$ models all possible positive payoffs in a complete continuous-time financial market model.
 It is also satisfied in the situation of Section~\ref{sec:marrm_continuous_time}, where we use a Black-Scholes model with trading opportunities restricted to constant portfolio processes.
 Additionally, $\mathcal S$ being log-star-shaped also holds for the Wishart volatility market in~\cite{baeuerle_2013}, which admits the famous Heston model as special case.

 Finally, if the pricing functional is given by a (worst-case) expectation with respect to a (family of) pricing density, then the property of $\pi$ holds due to Jensen's inequality. \end{remark}

-As argued in~\cite[Section 3]{Laeven1}, natural properties to reward diversification by using RRMs in a context of continuously rebalanced portfolios are logconvexity and quasi-logconvexity.
-Rebalancing a portfolio continuously means that the {\em proportion} of the total wealth invested in a specific asset remains constant over time, while the total wealth may change over time.
-This is only possible if wealth is reallocated among the available assets throughout the time period under consideration.
-This is different from buy-and-hold strategies, which can be treated easier in combination with monetary risk measures.
-The following proposition collects sufficient conditions to obtain logconvexity and quasi-logconvexity for MARRMs.
+As argued in~\cite[Section 3]{Laeven1}, natural properties of RRMs rewarding diversification in a context of continuously rebalanced portfolios are logconvexity and quasi-logconvexity.
+Continuous portfolio rebalancing means the {\em proportion} of wealth invested in each asset remains constant, while total wealth may vary over time.
+This requires reallocating wealth across available assets over time, in contrast to buy-and-hold strategies, which are more straightforward in conjunction with monetary risk measures.
+The following proposition collects sufficient conditions to obtain (quasi-)logconvexity for MARRMs.

 \begin{proposition} Assume that each set $\mathcal D\in\{\mathcal{C},\mathcal{B},\mathcal{S}\}$ is logconvex, i.e.,

 \begin{enumerate}[(i)] \item Suppose that $\pi$ is quasi-logconvex, i.e.,

 Then, $\eta_{\mf R}$ is also quasi-logconvex. \item Suppose that $\pi$ is logconvex, i.e.,